KSSB Re-Opening Plan for Safe Return - 2021-2022

 KSSB Parent and Student Handbook

 The Parent and Student Handbook outlines school policies and describes expectations and responsibilities for students.
 Additional policies include privacy, due process, use of technology, and other issues for parents and students.
-The Parent/Student Handbook is available in pdf or text versions.
-The bullying policy is located on page 14 of the Parent/Student Handbook.
-Please use the links below to download, read, and review the information contained in the handbook.
-The links will open in a new tab.
+The bullying policy is located on page 18 of the Parent/Student Handbook.
+Please use the link below to download, read, and review the information contained in the handbook.
+The link will open in a new tab.

 Kansas State Assessment Letter